Traveling for Care?

 Dr. Pearl currently sees patients at the Johns Hopkins Hospital in her clinic by appointment.

 Assistant Professor, Division of Interventional Neuroradiology, Department of Radiology.
-Johns Hopkins University Hospital and Johns Hopkins Bayview, Baltimore, Maryland.
+The Johns Hopkins Hospital and Johns Hopkins Bayview Medical Center, Baltimore, Maryland.
 July 2011 to present.

 Director of Pediatric Neurointervention.
 Children’s National Medical Center.
 Washington, D.C.
 July 2011 to present.

 Clinical Instructor, Division of Interventional Neuroradiology, Department of Radiology.
-Johns Hopkins University Hospital and Johns Hopkins Bayview, Baltimore, Maryland.
+The Johns Hopkins Hospital and Johns Hopkins Bayview Medical Center, Baltimore, Maryland.
 July 2010 to June 2011.